SuperClaude-Org/SuperCodex_Framework/Docs/Reference/troubleshooting.md

-# SuperGemini Troubleshooting Guide
+# SuperCodex Troubleshooting Guide

 > **Need a Quick Fix?** For the top 10 most common issues with rapid 2-minute solutions, see the [Common Issues Quick Reference](common-issues.md) first.

-> **Command Context**: This guide covers both **Terminal Commands** (for installation issues) and **Gemini CLI Commands** (`/sg:` for development issues).
+> **Command Context**: This guide covers both **Terminal Commands** (for installation issues) and **Codex CLI Commands** (`/sg:` for development issues).
 Look for section headers to know which type to use.

-**Comprehensive Problem Resolution**: Step-by-step solutions for complex SuperGemini issues, from installation problems to advanced configuration challenges.
+**Comprehensive Problem Resolution**: Step-by-step solutions for complex SuperCodex issues, from installation problems to advanced configuration challenges.
 Each solution includes diagnosis steps, resolution procedures, and prevention strategies.

 **When to Use This Guide**: Use this comprehensive guide when the [quick fixes](common-issues.md) don't resolve your issue, or when you need detailed diagnosis and prevention strategies.